About CAM

 > Click here to sign up to our monthly newsletter.

-We’re a group of people living in the Moreland area who are working locally to take action on climate change.
+We’re a group of people living in the Merri-bek area (formerly known as Moreland) who are working locally to take action on climate change.
 Our members have come together out of concern about the lack of meaningful political action on climate change, and a recognition that we need to take responsibility for our future.

 We believe that we need a rapid transition to a zero carbon society to prevent severe climate change that will have a devastating effect on our lives and those of future generations.
 Current scientific evidence indicates that to avoid this we need to stabilise atmospheric carbon at 300 parts per million, which is below the amount of carbon we currently have in the atmosphere.
-To achieve this we need to transition our energy supply to 100% renewable energy by 2020.
+To achieve this we need to transition our energy supply as rapidly as possible to 100 per cent renewable energy.

 Our objectives